 Helen moved to the Central Coast in 2007 with three children then aged 9 years, 2 years and 2 months.
 They had been in Australia for six months and like many families, left Sydney in search of a more affordable lifestyle.
 As much as Helen was loving the climate and beauty of the Coast it was a difficult time until she established her own ‘village’ and support network.

 With this personal understanding of the challenges of early motherhood, Helen has continued the work she began in London here on the Coast; building community, connection and supporting women during this wonderful but vulnerable time.

 Helen owns and manages a busy community yoga studio, runs her post graduate teacher training programme, teaches weekly classes and holds yoga retreats in Australia and abroad.
 As well as being mum to teenagers!

 “Living and teaching here on the beautiful Central Coast I feel I have come home.
 I am blessed and privileged to be able to raise my children by the ocean, to continue learning and to share my yoga experience.
 Yoga has been a huge part of my life for such a long time.
 Through my practise and teaching I have met so many wonderful and inspiring souls, discovered myself and I am truly excited and open to the journey ahead…follow your heart.’

 What’s in a name?

-When Helen first moved to the Coast, her yoga business was named after her baby girl (now 13 years old), Rose Isabella.
+When Helen first moved to the Coast, her yoga business was named after her baby girl, Rose Isabella.
 Rose is still called all sorts of combinations of Bella Rose, Rosie Bella, Rosie toes etc and simply ‘ROSE’ if her mum is running out of patience!

 So ‘Bella Rose Yoga’ was inspired by Helen’s gorgeous daughter.
 As always, things change and evolve and the name became ‘Bella Mamma Yoga’ in honour of all the beautiful women Helen has met, and hopes to continue to meet, on this path.